 1. Young Hens Will Often Bleed When They Start Laying Eggs.

-The most common reason for hens to lay a bloody egg is when a young hen first starts laying eggs.
-Usually, her reproductive tract isn’t used to passing eggs and she may break a blood vessel laying eggs.
+The most common reason hens lay a bloody egg is when a young hen first starts laying eggs.
+Usually, her reproductive tract isn’t used to passing eggs, and she may break a blood vessel laying eggs.

 Solutions for young hens laying bloody eggs: